POET-Simulator/POET/README.md

 - `validate_predictions(predictors, prediction)` [*function*]: Returns a boolean vector of length `nrow(predictions)`.
 The output of this function defines which predictions are considered valid and which are rejected.
-Regular siumulation will only be done for the rejected values, and the results will be added to the training data buffer of the AI surrogate model.
+Regular simulation will only be done for the rejected values, and the results will be added to the training data buffer of the AI surrogate model.
 Can eg. be implemented as a mass balance threshold between the predictors and the prediction.